And greetings, welcome back, ladies and gentlemen.

 You don't like it.

-So I that alone tells me that it's just a game to them.
+So that alone tells me that it's just a game to them.

 Okay, we've got a problem here.

-The left, uh religious people don't really understand that we love them and whatever believe what they do.
+The left, religious people don't really understand that we love them or whatever, believe what they do.

-Make them think that we're well, that ain't gonna cut it if your behavior is not similar or in line.
+So we've got to come up with a new message, make them think that we're, well, that ain't going to cut it if your behavior is not similar or in line.

-So when you start saying, eh, you know what, Christmas trees just make non-Christians lose self-esteem and think that they feel you gotta get rid of the Christmas tree in order to spare people's feelings.
+So when you start saying, you know what, Christmas trees just make non-Christians lose self-esteem and think that they feel you got to get rid of the Christmas tree in order to spare people's feelings.

-From the UK Guardian, and by the way, we learned this from Julian Assange and WikiLeaks.
+And by the way, we learned this from Julian Assange and Wikileaks.

-Cuba has banned Michael Moore's movie Sicco for depicting a mythical health care system in Cuba.
+Cuba has banned Michael Moore's movie Sicko for depicting a mythical healthcare system in Cuba.

-Authorities feared footage of gleaming hospitals in Michael Moore's Oscar-nominated film would provoke a popular background backlash.
+Authorities feared footage of gleaming hospitals in Michael Moore's Oscar-nominated film would provoke a popular backlash.

-So Cuba has banned Michael Moore's documentary Sicco because it painted such a mythically favorable picture of Cuba's healthcare system.
+So Cuba has banned Michael Moore's documentary Sicko because it painted such a mythically favorable picture of Cuba's healthcare system.

 The revelation contained in a confidential U.S. embassy cable released by WikiLeaks is surprising given that the film attempted to discredit the U.S. healthcare system by highlighting what it claimed was the excellence of the Cuban system.

-Now, see, this this goes back to what we were talking about last week, smart.
+Now, see, this goes back to what we were talking about last week, smart.

 How do you define smart?